jsffeng/ShredderReconstruct/README.md

 Acceptance test (System test):
 -----------------------------

-Use 6 text samples (under directory test/STinput) to verify the programme.
+Use 6 text samples (under directory test/STinput) to verify the program.
-**Note**: Most of above samples got from BBC news for different catagory such as Tech, Secience, Sports, Business, etc.
+**Note**: Most of above samples got from BBC news for different category such as Tech, Science, Sports, Business, etc.
-Their text row numbers ranged from 8 to 17, and characators in rows ranged from 37 to 48.
+Their text row numbers ranged from 8 to 17, and characters in rows ranged from 37 to 48.

 *ubuntu->make acceptance_test
 /bin/bash ./test/acceptance_test.sh